GIS & RS Software

-ESRI provides a Free Student Evaluation copy of ArcGIS Desktop (ArcEditor license level) withextensions (Spatial Analyst, 3D Analyst, Tracking Analyst, etc.).
+ESRI provides a Free Student Evaluation copy of ArcMap (ArcGIS Desktop 10.x, including ArcMap, ArcCatalog, etc.) with extensions (Spatial Analyst, 3D Analyst, Tracking Analyst, etc.).
 This is a full copy that can be used for 1 year and is available to WWU students.
-To pick up an installation DVD, stop by Stefan's office (AH-201) OR email Stefan to obtain an authorization code that will allow you to download the software.
+Note that this is not ArcGIS PRO.
+Email Stefan@wwu.edu (from your WWU email account) to obtain an authorization code that will allow you to download the software.

-NOTE: WWU Faculty and Staff should contact their Department IT staff for installation on office, lab or home computers.
+NOTE: WWU Faculty and Staff should contact their Department IT staff for installation of ArcMap (ArcGIS Desktop 10.x) on office, lab or personal computers

 Other Commercial Software